Who Should Be Trustee of Your Revocable TrustJacksonville Estate Planning Attorneys Provide Answers

 4. As Trustee

 Even if you are capable of managing your own living trust, a corporate trustee can be a wise choice.
 You may not have the time, desire or investment experience to manage your living trust yourself.
 Or perhaps you just feel that someone with more time and experience could do a better job than you.
+Take the time to consider the alternatives before you decide who should be trustee of your revocable trust.

 5. As Co-Trustee